Understand the difference

 Some people and organizations use the terms “Lockout” and “Lockdown” interchangeably.
 However, while they may seem similar, there are some key differences.
 Let’s explore the difference between lockdown vs lockout!

 A lockdown is a situation where occupants lock themselves inside the rooms of a building.
 Occupants close and lock doors, deploy door barricades, and hide from view.
 A lockdown normally occurs if a dangerous, threatening person is physically inside the building.

 Not every lockdown is because of an active shooter.
 Lockdowns also occur if there is a dangerous person in the area.
 They also happen if there are dangerous or illegal activities happening inside the building.

 A lockdown using The Lockout Smart Boot System occurs within seconds of initiation.
 The lockdown alert is broadcast throughout the whole building, prompting occupants to take immediate action.

-A lockout is a situation in which the exterior of the building is secured and all occupants that are outside are brought inside for safety.
-A lockout is usually in response to a potentially dangerous situation nearby in which building administrators or local law-enforcement believe it is not safe to be outside the building.
+A lockout is a situation where occupants secure the exterior of a building.
+During a lockout, all occupants that are outside the building move inside for safety.
+A lockout is usually in response to a dangerous situation nearby in which building administrators or local law-enforcement believe it is not safe to be outside the building.

-Which Doors Are Secure?
+Lockdown vs Lockout: Which Doors Are Secured?

 Quickly Secure Your Doors